Daniel-Ze/mapro/README.md

 Available helper scripts:

         create   - creates a new project with folder structure and files to keep track of things. check    - overview of created projects to keep track of what you're doing
         edit     - editing an existing project
                    (e.g. rename, move, change project status)
         remove   - removes an existing project
                    (completely deletes everything)
+        activate - lets you edit contents in the project folder.
 ```

 The first thing you might want to do is creating your first project folder.
 Naviagate to the directory in which the project will be stored and execute `mapro create`.